-Rather than living in our head, immersing oneself in bad news or sinking into obsessive analysis or beating our self up with self-criticism, we can “step out of thought” to give our self a break.
-That is taking a mental step back from unhelpful thoughts where we mentally create a space between us and our thoughts, becoming a fly on the wall, watching our self having the experience like in a movie, seeing our self as the experiencer.
+Rather than living in our head, immersing oneself in bad news or sinking into obsessive analysis or beating our self up with self-criticism, we can “step out of thought” to give our self a break and practice mindfulness.
+That is taking a mental step back from unhelpful thoughts where we mentally create a space between us and our thoughts, becoming a fly on the wall, watching our self having the experience like in a movie, seeing our self as the "experiencer".
 In this way, we reduce the sting of the thoughts, ease the emotions and gain perspectives.

 When we make the decision to meditate, one thing is sure: our mind is going to wander!
 We are not doing it wrong!
 This is just the way our mind is!
 When we focus on a routine task… the mind will wander and where it goes is really interesting!
 Watching our mind wandering, noticing, labelling the content of the mind wandering helps us to get to know our mind better so we can take more control over the direction it takes.